actix/actix-net/actix-rt/README.md

 # actix-rt

-> Tokio-based single-thread async runtime for the Actix ecosystem.
+> Tokio-based single-threaded async runtime for the Actix ecosystem.

 See documentation for detailed explanations these components: [https://docs.rs/actix-rt][docs].